robpetrin/robpetrin.github.io/content/blog/2022-at-mach-speed/index.md

 +++
-title = "2022, at Mach Speed"
-description = "I'm going to be a busy boy in January of 2022.
+title = "2022 Will Feel Like Mach Speed" description = "I'm going to be a busy boy in January of 2022.
+Milestones, house projects, side hustle, and hobby projects.
 I can't wait!" categories = ['personal'] date = "2022-01-02"
 +++